Academic Policies And Procedures

 Law School Registrar’s Office

 The Law School Registrar and staff handle all aspects of course registration and maintain the student educational records.
 The staff also administers all Law School exams.
-The Law School Registrar’s Office (160 Myron Taylor Hall) is open Monday through Friday, 8:00 A.M. to 4:00 P.M., and longer hours during exam periods.
+The Law School Registrar’s Office is open Monday through Friday, 8:00 A.M. to 4:00 P.M., and longer hours during exam periods.
 Questions regarding registration, exams, and educational records can be directed to the Registrar’s office by email, or, at (1-607-255-7190) during regular business hours, or at the Law School Registrar’s website.

 Required Submission of Prior Transcripts